Rasheem Green: Seattle Seahawks

 The Seahawks selected Green in the third round (79th overall) of the 2018 NFL draft.
 Green was the eighth defensive end drafted in 2018.
 On June 20, 2018, the Seahawks signed Green to a four-year, $3.57 million contract that includes a signing bonus of $912,556.

 As a rookie he saw action in 10 games, recording 9 tackles and one sack.
 In the 2019 season Green played in 16 games, starting in 8 of them.
 He recorded 27 tackles and led the team in sacks with 4.
 On September 25, 2020, Green was placed on injured reserve with a neck injury.
 He was activated on November 7, 2020.
 He came back to finish with 2.0 sacks, six quarterback hits, two tackles for loss and one fumble recovery in 10 games played.
 Playing in every regular season game for the second time in three seasons while logging 846 defensive snaps in the 2021 season, he started 16 games and produced career-highs with 48 tackles, 6.5 sacks, 15 quarterback hits, six tackles for loss, and four pass deflections.
 On November 29, 2021 Green became the first player to block, recover and score for a defensive conversion since the league allowed for the possibility on extra points beginning in 2015.
-It was the first blocked kick returned for a score since 2019, and the 11th over the past seven season, with seven of those coming on a PAT.
+It was the first blocked kick returned for a score since 2019, and the 11th over the past seven seasons, with seven of those coming on a PAT.
 According to the NFL’s Next Gen Stats, Green reached a maximum speed of 18.41 mph on his 94-yard return, the fastest rate by a defensive lineman as a ball carrier since Jadeveon Clowney in 2019.